The best iPad alternatives

 ❌ You want dedicated drawing features: We'd recommend the XPPen Magic Drawing Pad instead.

-What you need to know: Released in 2024, the RedMagic Nova Gaming Tablet offers an unexpected solution for creatives seeking a powerful, affordable Android tablet.
+What you need to know: Looking to save cash?
+RedMagic Nova Gaming Tablet offers an affordable solution for creatives seeking a powerful Android tablet.
 While primarily marketed as a gaming device, its specifications make it surprisingly suitable for creative tasks.

-Design and build: Despite being a gaming tablet, the Nova impresses with its sleek 7.3mm thin metal construction.
+Design and build: The Nova impressed our reviewer with its sleek 7.3mm thin metal construction.
 Weighing just 530g, it's incredibly portable.
 A unique transparent back strip with RGB lights adds a distinctive flair, setting it apart from traditional tablets.

 Display: The 10.9-inch 2.8K resolution display with a 144Hz refresh rate provides crisp, smooth visuals.
 At 550 nits brightness, it offers vibrant colors and sharp details, making it suitable for light creative work, photo editing, and media consumption.